Auckland Airport: Terminals

 Auckland Airport consists of two terminals; the International Terminal and the Domestic Terminal.
 The two terminals are located approximately 500 m apart and are connected by a free shuttle bus service and a signposted walkway.
 The airport has 65 gates in total, 23 with jetbridges and 42 remote stands for aircraft parking.
+The airport accommodates large passenger aircraft like Airbus A380s and Boeing 747s.

 International terminal

 The international terminal building has three levels, with departures occupying the eastern half of the terminal and arrivals occupying the western half.
 Departing passengers check-in on the ground floor, then proceed to the first floor though landside retail, immigration and security, and duty-free, before proceeding to the departure gates on the second floor.
 Arriving passengers arrive on the first floor, passing through duty-free and immigration, before proceeding to the ground floor through baggage claim, customs and biosecurity, and into the arrivals hall.

-The terminal has 14 airbridge gates, 10 airbridge gates (1 through 10) and four bus gates (4A through 4D) in Pier A, and four airbridge gates (15 through 18) and four bus gates (16A through 16D) in Pier B, and another gate number 19 is next to 18 without an airbridge.
+The terminal has 22 gates: in Pier A, there are 10 airbridge gates (1–10) and 4 bus gates (4A–4D); and in Pier B, there are 4 airbridge gates (15–18), 4 bus gates (16A–16D), and gate 19 which lacks an airbridge.
+Constructed around 2009 with 5500 sqm of area, Pier B was designed to allow for the addition of new gates when required.

 Each international pier feature a tomokanga (Māori carved gateway) in the arrivals area accompanied by a karanga audio recording, symbolising Auckland Airport as a major international gateway and welcoming passengers to New Zealand.
 The Pier A tomokanga was installed in 1994, while the Pier B tomokanga was installed when the pier opened in 2009.

-On 2 October 2012 Emirates began operating the Dubai–Melbourne–Auckland with an A380, having previously operated the route with a B777-300ER.
-From 2 October 2013, the A380 took over from a B777-300ER on the Dubai–Brisbane–Auckland route This meant that Emirates would serve Auckland solely with A380s, and Auckland Airport for a period of time was the only airport in the world, other than Dubai, to have four scheduled Emirates A380s on the ground at the same time.
-In 2014, Singapore Airlines was the second airline to operate A380s at the airport.